lea-cohausz/lea-cohausz.github.io/aboutme.md

 ### Publications
-Cohausz, Lea (2025, July).
+Lea Cohausz (2025, July).
 Why the Future of AIED is Causal: Arguments for Creating a Tradition Based on Causal Thinking.
 In *International Conference on Artificial Intelligence in Education* (pp. 17-31).
 Cham: Springer Nature Switzerland. <a href="https://link.springer.com/chapter/10.1007/978-3-031-99261-2_2">The paper</a>

-Dieing, Thilo.
-I, & Cohausz, Lea (2025, July).
+Thilo.
+I Dieing & Lea Cohausz (2025, July).
 Where’s the F***ing Filter?
 A Survey on Handling Problematic and Sensitive Questions in Open Educational Chatbots.
 In *International Conference on Artificial Intelligence in Education* (pp. 108-115).
 Cham: Springer Nature Switzerland. <a href="https://link.springer.com/chapter/10.1007/978-3-031-98462-4_14">The paper</a>

 Lea Cohausz, Andrej Tschalzev, Christian Bartelt & Heiner Stuckenschmidt (2024).
 Investigating Demographic Features and their Connection to Performance, Predictions, and Fairness in EDM Models. *Journal of Educational Data Mining*, **16**(2), 177-213. <a href="https://jedm.educationaldatamining.org/index.php/JEDM/article/view/718">The paper</a>